Force myself to meditate…. This is something that I haven’t thought about for many years.

 How Can I Force Myself To Meditate?

 Meditation is nothing more than an awareness of what you are currently experiencing.
-This means you don’t have to do anything except ‘experience’ what is happening within you and around you….. without attachment.
+This means you don’t have to do anything except ‘experience’ what is happening within you….. without attachment.
 You cannot force this!
-However, you can force yourself to make time to meditate, to sit and meditate, to concentrate on a mantra, object, or music to aid your meditation, to build the habit of meditating regularly… but trying to force the actual ‘meditating’ is never going to work out well for you!
+However, you can force yourself to make time to meditate, to sit and meditate, to concentrate on a mantra, object, or music to aid your meditation, to build the habit of meditating regularly… but trying to force the actual ‘meditating’ is never going to work!

 The Best Way To Force Yourself To Meditate Is…..